Kelly Ayotte: Awards during Senate tenure

 During her time in the Senate, Ayotte received a number of awards for her legislative activity from various civic organizations and interest groups, including the National Retail Federation, CCAGW PAC, the AARP, Save the Children, the New Hampshire Veterans of Foreign Wars, the National Association of Police Organizations, and the Appalachian Trail Conservancy.

-Governor of New Hampshire
+Governor of New Hampshire (2025-present)

 After the end of her Senate career in 2017, Ayotte worked primarily in the private sector, and was named to several corporate boards of directors, including those of Caterpillar Inc., News Corp., BAE Systems, Boston Properties, Blink Health, Bloom Energy, and Blackstone Group.
 After New Hampshire Governor Chris Sununu announced he would retire at the end of his term in 2024, Ayotte announced her candidacy for governor.
 Throughout the race, the election was considered a tossup, as neither Ayotte nor Democratic nominee Joyce Craig had a clear lead in polling.
 Ayotte won, 54% to 44%.